danzilio/danzilio.github.io/_posts/2016-05-04-rspec-for-ops-test-driven-design.md

 }
 ```

 The example above installs an ssh server.
-We want to support more than one,
+We want to support more than one
-platform so we've used a selector to determine the package name based on the
+platform, so we've used a selector to determine the package name based on the
 `osfamily` fact.
 Let's see what the test looks like for this:

 ```ruby